From Audacity Manual

 The following parts of Audacity are either not accessible or have accessibility issues for users of VoiceOver on Mac:

-- As in the case of Windows: Label Tracks, Clips, Time Tracks, and the Meter Toolbar.
+- As in the case of Windows: Label Tracks, Clips, and Time Tracks.

 - Metadata Editor

 - Edit labels dialog, which is opened on the Tracks menu.